Skip to content Skip to footer

 }

-Similarly, the RO-Crate root entity (or a reference to another RO-Crate as a Dataset) may provide a distribution URL, in which case the download SHOULD be an archive that contains the RO-Crate Metadata Document (either directly in the archive’s root, or within a single folder in the archive), indicated by a version-less conformsTo:
+Similarly, the RO-Crate Root entity (or a reference to another RO-Crate as a Dataset) may provide a distribution URL, in which case the download SHOULD be an archive that contains the RO-Crate Metadata Document (either directly in the archive’s root, or within a single folder in the archive), indicated by a version-less conformsTo:

 {